jacobmoe/blorg/README.md

 - Cache parsed .org file in a .json file on publish.
 - Should generalize posts to allow deeper org-mode structures.
 - The Backbone `Page` view should be broken up into collections of `Posts`.
+- Site title and header should come from org filename.
 - Cleanup error handling.
 - Test!
 - Styles!